KeyanSong/431-2018/README.md

 ## This page is a work in progress.
 Please pardon the construction.

 This page will serve as the front page for course materials in Section 1 of the 431 course.
-431 is the first part of a two-semester sequence (PQHS 431-432).
+431 is the first part of a two-semester sequence (PQHS 431-432) taught by Professor Thomas Love.
 We expect the page to fill out considerably before class begins on 2018-08-28.

 ## The Syllabus

-The most recent draft of [the course syllabus](https://thomaselove.github.io/2018-431-syllabus/) is now available.
+The most recent draft of [the course syllabus](https://thomaselove.github.io/2018-431-syllabus/) is now available, and is reasonably complete.

+### What Do I Need to Buy Before Class Begins?

+Two books, which should cost you a combined $25.
+See the [syllabus](https://thomaselove.github.io/2018-431-syllabus/) for details.

+### When and Where is the First Class?

+2018-08-28 (Tuesday) from 1 PM until 2:15 PM, in Room E321-323 in the Robbins building at the School of Medicine.

 ## Course Notes

 The most recent draft of [the course notes](https://thomaselove.github.io/2018-431-book/) is now available.
+Think of this as your main textbook for the course.

+## Course Calendar

+The most recent draft of the [course calendar](https://github.com/THOMASELOVE/431-2018/blob/master/calendar.md) will keep you up-to-date on all deadlines and assignments.

+## In-Class Presentation Slides

+Slides from each class will appear on [the slides page](https://github.com/THOMASELOVE/431-2018/tree/master/slides) as the semester progresses.

 ## Software